Reye's syndrome

 Diagnosis

-There's no specific test for Reye's syndrome.
+There's no specific test to diagnose Reye's syndrome.
 Screening usually begins with blood and urine tests.
 It also may include testing for fatty acid oxidation disorders and other disorders.

-• Spinal tap, also known as a lumbar puncture.
+Spinal tap, also known as a lumbar puncture.
 A spinal tap can help identify or rule out other diseases with similar symptoms.
-A spinal tap can uncover an infection of the lining that surrounds the brain and spinal cord, known as meningitis.
-Or it can help diagnose inflammation or an infection of the brain, called encephalitis.
+A spinal tap can reveal an infection of the lining that surrounds the brain and spinal cord, known as meningitis.
+Or it can help diagnose swelling or an infection of the brain, called encephalitis.

 A CT scan uses a series of X-rays taken from different angles to create a detailed image of the brain.
 An MRI scan uses a strong magnetic field and radio waves rather than X-rays to generate images of the brain.